oli-lang/oli-js/README.md

 - Powerful parser based on parsing grammar expressions
 - Smart compiler based on type checking and more
-- Detailed error reports
+- Detailed parse and compilation errors
 - Runs on node.js and the browser
 - High and intermediate level featured API
-- Official language specification implementation
+- Easily usable from command-line and RELP playground
 - Heavily tested
 - Good performance (run `grunt bench`)

-For more information about milestones, discussion and future enhancements, see the open [issues][issues-enhancement]
+- No third party dependencies
+- Official language specification implementation

 ## Installation